 Smith Hill

 In those days, I was unreachable unless I was at my apartment, or at the studio.
 Personal computers as we know them barely existed and I didn’t own one until ten years later.
-Laptops, tablets, and smart phones were science fiction and when I returned home there wasn’t a blinking answering machine either, only a heavy black rotary phone that I’d owned for years.
+Laptops, tablets, and smart phones were science fiction and when I returned home there wasn’t a blinking answering machine, only a heavy black rotary phone that I’d owned since Montana.
 I liked being unreachable.
-After I finished folding and stuffing my clean laundry back into my pack, I road slowly back towards my neighborhood, savoring the late afternoon and the smell of dryer sheets.
+After I finished, I stuffed my clean laundry back into my pack.
+I road slowly back through the neighborhood, savoring dusk and the smell of dryer sheets.
 When I approached the long downhill, I released the brake and flew past the State House where the wind changed everything again.

-Songs :: Save It for Later by The English Beat, Save It for Later by Eddie Vedder, Wild Wild Life by Talking Heads, and Buckets of Rain by Bob Dylan
+Songs :: Save It for Later by The English Beat, Save It for Later by Eddie Vedder, Pumping by Patti Smith Group, Wild Wild Life by Talking Heads, and Buckets of Rain by Bob Dylan

 Images :: Google Earth